Employee Benefits Plans

 Management Security Plan

-Actuarial gains or losses were recognized when incurred; therefore, the end of year benefit obligation was the same as the accrued benefit costs recognized in the Consolidated Balance Sheets.
+Actuarial gains or losses are recognized when incurred, therefore; the end of year benefit obligation is the same as the accrued benefit costs recognized in the consolidated balance sheet.

 The amount of MSP benefit expense charged to costs and expenses was as follows:

-The Company maintains a 401(k) employee savings plan for eligible employees, which provides up to a 4% matching contribution payable on employee payroll deferrals.
-The Company’s matching funds vest to the employee immediately, pursuant to a safe harbor election effective in October 2012.
-The Company’s contributions to the plan were approximately $398,000, $401,000 and $397,000 for the fiscal years ended September 30, 2022, 2021 and 2020, respectively.
+The Company maintains a 401(k) employee savings plan for eligible employees, which provides for a 4% matching contribution on employee payroll deferrals.
+The Company's matching funds vest to the employee immediately, pursuant to a safe harbor election effective in October 2012.
+The Company's contribution to the plan was approximately $192,000, $157,000 and $81,000 for the fiscal years 2014, 2013 and 2012, respectively.

-The Company also maintains a Profit Sharing Plan (“Plan”) that is fully funded by contributions from the Company.
-Contributions to the Plan are discretionary and determined annually by the Company’s Board of Directors.
-Contributions to employee accounts are based on the participant’s compensation.
-The Company did not contribute to the Plan for the fiscal years ended September 30, 2022, 2021 and 2020, respectively.
+The Profit Sharing Plan (Plan) is fully funded by contributions from the Company.
+Contributions to the Plan are discretionary and determined annually by the Company's Board of Directors.
+Contributions to employee accounts are based on the participant's compensation.
+The Company's contribution to the Profit Sharing Plan was $165,000, $210,000 and $245,000 for the years ended September 30, 2014, 2013 and 2012, respectively.

 The entire disclosure for an entity's employee compensation and benefit plans, including, but not limited to, postemployment and postretirement benefit plans, defined benefit pension plans, defined contribution plans, non-qualified and supplemental benefit plans, deferred compensation, share-based compensation, life insurance, severance, health care, unemployment and other benefit plans.